mikependon/RepoDB.NET/pages/mappers/propertyhandlermapper.md

 layout: default
 sidebar: mappers
 title: "PropertyHandlerMapper"
-description: "A class that is used to map a property handler into a .NET CLR type or a class property.
+description: "A class that is being used to map a property handler into a .NET CLR type or a class property.
 This class is used as an alternative to PropertyHandler attribute."
 permalink: /mapper/propertyhandlermapper
 tags: [repodb, class, propertyhandlermapper, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 parent: MAPPERS